 - Evaluation of medical history, including family history

 - Laboratory tests for erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP) levels, which indicate inflammation

-- Certain blood tests for genetic markers, like HLA-B27
+- Certain blood tests for genetic markers, such as HLA-B27

-Non-steroidal anti-inflammatory drugs (NSAIDs) are often prescribed to people living with nr-axSpA.
-Pain relievers may help temporarily relieve pain, but they do not address the inflammation causing the symptoms.
+Some treatments may not address the root cause or help control symptoms of nr-axSpA.
+For example, some pain relievers may help temporarily relieve pain, but they do not address the underlying spinal inflammation causing the symptoms.